 You can apply to the program at just about any point prior to actually getting a job with United, and as mentioned, the earlier you apply, the better.
 The catch is that you have to be at a United Aviate partner university, flight school, Part 135 carrier or United Express carrier to apply.

 The program is broken down into three stages: Learning to Fly, Building Time toward your ATP, and Flying for a United Express carrier.
-The Learning to Fly stage can be completed at a partner university or flight school.
+The Learning to Fly stage can be completed at the United Aviate Academy, a partner university, or a partner flight school.
 The Time Building stage can be accomplished as a flight instructor at one of the partner universities/flight schools, or at a partner 135 carrier (Ameriflight, or Boutique Air).
-From there, you'll fly at one of the United Express carriers (Air Wisconsin, Mesa, and CommutAir) until moving on to United.
+From there, you'll fly at one of the United Express carriers (Air Wisconsin, Mesa, GoJet, and CommutAir) until moving on to United.

 We'll take a look at the different partner programs and airlines, the requirements to apply at each stage, and the track you'll follow to United.